afrank/pik8s/README.md

 If I were you I wouldn't attempt to run this on anything slower than a pi4.
 That said, it _should_ work on anything Raspbian will work on.

 ## Installation
-Grab the [https://downloads.raspberrypi.org/raspbian_lite_latest](latest Rasbian Lite image), unzip it, and flash it onto an SD card.
+Grab the [latest Raspbian Lite Image](https://downloads.raspberrypi.org/raspbian_lite_latest), unzip it, and flash it onto an SD card.

 Once you boot from that, log in as username *pi* password *raspberry*, and run `sudo su -`.